 Are you going w/o me? → Are you going without me?

 Here are some more informal abbreviations.
-These crop up a lot in emails and texts and can save a lot of time.
+These crop up a lot in informal business emails and texts and can save a lot of time.
 But be careful.
 They are probably used more in internal messages.
-Remember, if you’re talking to clients it’s not always polite to use these acronyms.
+Remember, if you’re talking to clients, it’s not always polite to use these acronyms.

 It means to be honest.

 TBH I don’t think the client will care. → To be honest, I don’t think the client will care.